mamedev/mame/docs/source/initialsetup/configuringmame.rst

 Once you have MAME installed, the next step is to configure it.
 There are several ways to do this, and each will be covered in turn.

-If you are on Windows, the MAME executable will be called ``mame64.exe`` or ``mame.exe`` depending on if you have a 64-bit or 32-bit version of MAME.
+If you are on Windows, the MAME executable will be called ``mame.exe``.

-If you are on Linux or MacOS, the MAME executable will be called ``mame64`` or ``mame`` depending on if you have a 64-bit or 32-bit version of MAME.
+If you are on Linux or MacOS, the MAME executable will be called ``mame``.

 Initial Setup: Creating mame.ini From Command Line on Windows